NattyXO/Hydra-Virus-Ultimate/README.md

 ## Description

-Hydra is a Windows virus that displays a message box.
-When you close a message box, 2 more will show up.
+Hydra is a Windows virus that displays a Windows form.
+When you close a form, 3 more will show up.

 ## Features